 Nutritional counseling consists of the assessment of a person's dietary intake and overall nutritional status followed by the counseling, educational materials, and assignment of an individualized diet and/or nutrition therapies to treat a chronic illness or condition.
-Your benefit will cover nutritional counseling services that are provided by a dietitian or facility-based program.
+Your benefit will cover visits with a dietitian or facility-based program when services are provided by a participating dietician or facility-based program.
 See your Schedule of Benefits for Benefit Limits regarding the maximum number of visits that are covered under your plan.